cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 `cfy apply` command uses `cfy install` or `cfy deployments update` logic depending on the existence of the deployment referenced by `DEPLOYMENT_ID`.

 It is recommended to read about [`cfy install`]({{< relref "cli/orch_cli/install.md" >}}) and [`cfy deployments update`]({{< relref "cli/orch_cli/deployments.md#update" >}}) in order to understand the `cfy apply` command.

+`cfy apply` designed to improve blueprints development lifecycle.
+For example, during blueprint development and testing, it is useful to be able to quickly deploy and install the updated blueprint, overriding the existing deployment with the new changes.

 `cfy apply` logic: